Stable homotopy groups of spheres: From dimension 0 to 90: New Ingredients

 \subsection{Motivic homotopy theory}

 The $\C$-motivic stable homotopy category gives rise to new methods to compute stable stems.
 These ideas are used in a critical way in \cite{Isaksen14c} to compute stable stems up to the $59$-stem.

 The key insight of this article that distinguishes it significantly from \cite{Isaksen14c} is that $\C$-motivic cellular stable homotopy theory is a deformation of classical stable homotopy theory \cite{GWX18}.
 From this perspective, the ``generic fiber" of $\C$-motivic stable homotopy theory is classical stable homotopy theory, and the ``special fiber" has an entirely algebraic description.
-The special fiber is the category of $BP_*BP$-comodules, or equivalently, the category of quasicoherent sheaves on the moduli stack of 1-dimensional formal groups.
+The special fiber is \revv{Hovey's stable derived} category of $BP_*BP$-comodules \cite{Hovey}, or equivalently, the \revv{stable derived} category of quasicoherent sheaves on the moduli stack of 1-dimensional formal groups.